pact-foundation/pact-specification/implementation-guidelines/README.md

 }
 ```

-From this diff, the expected and actual object trees are recreated, and THEN they are turned into JSON, and a text diff is performed on those two strings.
-The reason it is done this way is that what is considered a match is NOT the same as what a straight text diff considers a match.
+To create the "unix" style diff string:

+1. Recreate the "expected" by walking the diff and collecting the expected values from the Differences.
+2. Recreate the "actual" by walking the diff and collecting the actual values from the Differences.
+3. Convert both the "expected" and "actual" object trees to JSON.
+4. Perform a text diff between the two strings using a third party library.

 # Consumer